nathan130200/OW-Script-Collection/README.md

 If you wanna edit code and is too big to workshop mode description, add an link to an [`Gist`](https://gist.github.com/) with an `README.md` on gist to display full description of mode and original creator plus people that have modified.

+# Compilation
+You must install <b>[VSCode](https://code.visualstudio.com/)</b> with <b>[OverPy](https://marketplace.visualstudio.com/items?itemName=Zezombye.overpy)</b> extension installed also.
+Then clone repository and usually find and `main.opy` in each folder.
+It's main script for all scripts i create, this will group all imports, variables and macros into a single file to fast and simple compilation.

 # My Own Codes
 ❌ = Discontinuated <br>
 ⚠ = I Don't Remember If Still Working<br>